How to Structure a Blog Post (For Food Bloggers)

 Make content easier to read and skim

-Improve visibility by helping Google understand the page
+Helps Google understand the hierarchy of your page

 If you search almost any topic on Google, you’ll notice that top-ranking posts follow very similar layouts.
 That’s not accidental.
 It’s because a clear structure works for both readers and search engines.